evaporei/bdg/docs/internals.md

 # internals

+- ~/.bdg/data/cars
   - Each table will be a file
+  - Each line of a table file is an entry
 - Each commit describes:
   - author: authorized db user
   - time: when